TylerRyan16/CheeseTouch/README.md

 Obviously, a crucial aspect of zombies is their ability to hurt the player.
 We originally started the enemy attacking script by checking if they collide with the player and lowering the player's health based on that.
 This method was problematic, however, as it was very difficult to win.
 The zombies would often crowd around the player, and with no indicator/delay in attacking, you would just die nearly instantly.
 To combat this, I added a few key systems:

-**Enemy Attack Time**: Once enemies detect a collision with the player, the take time to "swing"  (0.5s), and then after that time, if the player is still colliing with them, they deal damage.
+**Enemy Attack Time**: Once enemies detect a collision with the player, they take time to "swing"  (0.5s), and then after that time, if the player is still colliing with them, they deal damage.

 **Invincibility Frames**: For a short period after taking damage, the player is invulnerable, preventing the player getting "ping-ponged" around the screen by multiple enemies charging attacks at the same time.